 - Use of on-line MCP for medical direction in the field for difficult cases is encouraged. - Minor trauma patients may be transported to non-trauma centers. - Major trauma patients are to be transported as soon as possible to the nearest appropriate facility. - Scene size-up, with rapid assessment and recognition of major trauma or multiple system trauma and effective evaluation of the mechanism of injury are essential to the subsequent treatment. - Hypothermia is a significant and frequent problem in shock for major trauma patients.
-Maintain patient's body temperature. - If patient condition changes, notify hospital. - When patient is transported by helicopter, the EMS run sheet should be faxed to the receiving trauma center. - The only procedures that should take precedence to transport of major trauma patients are: - o Airway management - o Stabilization of neck and back or obvious femur and pelvic fractures on a backboard - o Exsanguinating hemorrhage control - o Extrication - After the trauma patient's extrication, the on-scene time should be limited to 10 minutes or less, except when there are extenuating circumstances. - Pre-arrival notification of the receiving facility is essential!
-Give Mechanism of Injury, Injuries, Vital signs, Treatment (MIVT), GCS with components, and ETA. - Take a manual BP on all trauma patients. - Repeat vitals on trauma patients every 5 minutes. - A IVs should be established en route to the hospital unless the patient is trapped, transport is otherwise delayed, or patient has no life threatening injuries, and transport prior to analgesia would be extremely painful.
-Start the IV with a large bore catheter and macro drip tubing. - A Up to 1000 ml of IV fluid. - P Start IV with a large bore catheter, macro drip tubing and 20 ml/kg of IV fluid. - A IV flow rates are as follows: - o Keep open rate for major head trauma with adequate perfusion - IV wide open if the patient has inadequate perfusion (including head trauma) utilizing {IV Pressure Infusion Pump or Bag} or similar equipment if available. - Titrate all IV flow rates to maintain SBP ~ 100. - For penetrating trauma to the chest and abdomen: - o If a radial pulse is present and the patient is conscious and mentating, load and go. - o If no radial pulse, infuse IV fluid in 250 ml boluses until radial pulse is present and then stop fluid. - Consider Pain Control Protocol.
+Maintain patient's body temperature. - If patient condition changes, notify hospital. - When patient is transported by helicopter, the EMS run sheet should be faxed to the receiving trauma center. - The only procedures that should take precedence to transport of major trauma patients are: - Airway management - Stabilization of neck and back or obvious femur and pelvic fractures on a backboard - o Exsanguinating hemorrhage control - Extrication - After the trauma patient's extrication, the on-scene time should be limited to 10 minutes or less, except when there are extenuating circumstances. - Pre-arrival notification of the receiving facility is essential!
+Give Mechanism of Injury, Injuries, Vital signs, Treatment (MIVT), GCS with components, and ETA. - Take a manual BP on all trauma patients. - Repeat vitals on trauma patients every 5 minutes. - A IVs should be established en route to the hospital unless the patient is trapped, transport is otherwise delayed, or patient has no life-threatening injuries, and transport prior to analgesia would be extremely painful.
+Start the IV with a large bore catheter and macro drip tubing. - A Up to 1000 ml of IV fluid. - P Start IV with a large bore catheter, macro drip tubing and 20 ml/kg of IV fluid. - A IV flow rates are as follows: - o Keep open rate for major head trauma with adequate perfusion - IV wide open if the patient has inadequate perfusion (including head trauma) utilizing {IV Pressure Infusion Pump or Bag} or similar equipment if available. - A Titrate all IV flow rates to maintain SBP ~ 100.

+A For penetrating trauma to the chest and abdomen:

+- o If a radial pulse is present and the patient is conscious and mentating, load and go. - A If no radial pulse, infuse IV fluid in 250 ml boluses until radial pulse is present and then stop fluid. - P If no radial pulse, infuse IV fluid in 20ml/kg boluses until radial pulse is present and then stop fluid - A Consider Pain Control Protocol.